 As a society we have to accept that with increasing pressures on the funding and resources of the NHS, community based rehabilitation is and will be for some time to come, low priority.
 That does not however take away the need for such services; we just have to find smarter ways of providing them.
 We must also recognise that lack of effective health rehabilitation merely serves to further increase the pressure on the NHS.
 The NHS is something that overall we should be immensely proud of and at some time in our lives we all come to rely on the medical expertise that it provides.
 Whilst some of us may complain and criticise, sometimes justifiably, many of us owe our lives to this outstanding organisation and the people who work within it.
 However, if we experience a major health trauma or suffer a long-term illness we cannot expect the NHS to take responsibility for us beyond getting us back to safe and reasonable health.
 Following a major health trauma, e.g. a stroke or major heart surgery, the NHS can only offer their services for a limited period of time.
 After that we have to take responsibility for ourselves in coming to terms with our situation and finding the will, determination and means of gaining as much improvement in our physical and mental wellbeing as possible.
 This is what Reach for Health helps with and does so well.

-If you or your organisation wish to be part of this amazing community based project please contact me to discuss how you can help or for any further information that you may require.
+If you or your organisation wish to be associated with this amazing charity please contact me to discuss how you can help or for any further information that you may require.
 We would be very pleased to hear from any potential commercial sponsors.
-If you would like to donate immediately you can make a payment into our NEW BUILD BANK ACCOUNT that is with the Charities Aid Foundation Bank.